slott56/slott56.github.io/Pelican/content/blog/2007/11/2007_11_29-the_passive_aggressive_programmer_or_why_nothing_gets_done_revised.rst

-:strong:`Lesson 1`.
+**Lesson 1**.
     Never go to meetings alone.
 Have a quiet colleague, someone who takes notes, and can be confided in.
 Often, that's my job.
 Recently, I've had to bring people along to do that.

-:strong:`Lesson 2`.
+**Lesson 2**.
     Cut off the worrying.
 Analysis of problems and enumeration of alternatives is fun for a while, but has a diminishing value.
 At some point the problem statement is good enough.
 Faced with this, you have to design a good solution, since requirements will erupt forever from a professional "yeah-but"-er.

-:strong:`Lesson 3`.
+**Lesson 3**.
     Transcending politics is just hard.
 Looking at a "hypothetical" solution that is free from political constraints is often impossible.
 The Political Animals seem to be the best at having a Secret Plan, and erecting a Wall of Fog.
 I think that the Political Shield is really a way to defend one of the other strategies.